ggilder/phpunit-coverage-check/README.md

 With the `--only-percentage` enabled, the CLI command will only return the resulting coverage percentage.

+## Coverage calculation

+By default, coverage is calculated based on conditionals, statements, and methods.
+To generate a traditional line-based coverage number, use `--coverage-by-lines`.

+PHPUnit does not include conditional coverage metrics by default; you must enable it by specifying `--path-coverage` in your phpunit command or [`pathCoverage`](https://docs.phpunit.de/en/9.5/configuration.html#the-pathcoverage-attribute) in your configuration.

+# Notes

 It's also possible to add the coverage report generation to the `phpunit.xml.dist` add to following lines to the xml file inside the `<coverage>` tag:

 ```xml